Vietnam.vn - Nền tảng quảng bá Việt Nam

 Meta's European fine record is unlikely to be beaten

-The new penalty is notable because it is the largest fine to date, surpassing the €746 million fine the European Commission imposed on billionaire Zeff Berzos’ Amazon in July 2021.
-However, Meta is a company that is regularly on the list of fines for violating the European Union’s GDPR regulations.
-The total fines the group has received are estimated at €2.5 billion.
+The new penalty is notable because it is the largest fine to date, surpassing the €746 million fine the European Commission imposed on billionaire Zeff Berzos' Amazon in July 2021.
+However, Meta is a company that is regularly on the list of fines for violating the European Union's GDPR regulations.
+The total fines the group has received are estimated to be up to €2.5 billion.

-In 2021, Facebook and WhatsApp were fined €60 million and €225 million in France and Ireland, respectively, for failing to take adequate technical and organisational measures to ensure information security.
-The DPC has been investigating WhatsApp since late 2018.
+In 2021, Facebook and WhatsApp were fined €60 million and €225 million in France and Ireland, respectively, for failing to take adequate technical and organizational measures to ensure information security.
+The WhatsApp case has been under investigation by the DPC since late 2018.

-In 2022, Meta was fined three times by the EU, with 17 million euros in March and 265 million euros in November for allowing the information of 500 million users in the European Union to be posted online.
-November was also the month when Instagram was fined up to 405 million euros for violating EU data privacy laws regarding the handling of children's data on the platform.
+In 2022, Meta was fined by the EU three times, with 17 million euros in March and 265 million euros in November for allowing information on 500 million users in the European Union to be posted online.
+November was also the month when Instagram was fined up to 405 million euros for violating EU data privacy laws regarding the processing of children's data on the platform.

 Source link